 What is Ethical Decision-Making?

-An ethical decision is one that stems from some underlying system of ethics and moral philosophy.
+An ethical decision is one that stems from some underlying system of ethics or a moral philosophy.
 The ethical decision-making framework described in this article is not unique and is just one of many such frameworks.

 Ethical Decision-Making in Finance